MathieuDuponchelle/blog/markdown_files/2018-02-15-Python-Elements-2.markdown

 default `caps.fixate` implementation.

-However if for example the element is offered to output its full resolution range, we are going to try and pick the resolution closed to our preferred default, this is what the calls to `fixate_field_nearest_int` achieve.
+However if for example the element is offered to output its full resolution range, we are going to try and pick the resolution closest to our preferred default, this is what the calls to `fixate_field_nearest_int` achieve.

 This will have no effect if the field is already fixated to a specific value.

-If the field was set to a range not containing our preferred value, fixating would result in picking the allowed value closest to it, for example given our preferred width `640` and the allowed range `[800, 1200]`, the final value of the field would be `800`:
+If the field was set to a range *not* containing our preferred value, fixating would result in picking the allowed value closest to it, for example given our preferred width `640` and the allowed range `[800, 1200]`, the final value of the field would be `800`: